Saturday, January 21, 2012

 1991: Janet Jackson landed her fifth career #1 and seventh consecutive Top 10 with "Love Will Never Do (Without You)".
 C&C Music Factory was up to #6 with "Gonna' Make You Sweat".

 1993: Fleetwood Mac reunited just so they could play at U.S. President Bill Clinton's inauguration.
-The lineup was a virtual Who's Who in Rock Music: Barbra Streisand, Michael Jackson, Stevie Wonder, Aretha Franklin, Don Henley, Glenn Frey, Linda Ronstadt, Bob Dylan and Peter, Paul & Mary.
+The lineup for the occasion was a virtual Who's Who in Rock Music: Barbra Streisand, Michael Jackson, Stevie Wonder, Aretha Franklin, Don Henley, Glenn Frey, Linda Ronstadt, Bob Dylan and Peter, Paul & Mary.

 1994: The Rock and Roll Hall of Fame inducted Elton John, John Lennon, Rod Stewart, the Animals, the Grateful Dead, Bob Marley and the Band.